Author: Kellie Hayden

 Dealing with Dry Skin in Small Mammals

 Some breeds of small mammals can be prone to certain skin conditions, or especially prone to dry, flaky, or itchy skin.
-For example, “skinny” or hairless guinea pigs, can have skin that’s considered to be more dry than normal furred guinea pigs.
+For example, “skinny” or hairless guinea pigs can have skin that’s considered to be more dry than that of normal furred guinea pigs.

 Some pet parents that live in areas where climate conditions are especially dry may need to moisturize their pet’s skin occasionally to keep this organ healthy and functioning like it should.
 Rather than turning to the internet for moisturizing options, we highly encourage pet parents to discuss safe options with their vet.
 While some internet remedies may on the surface appear safe and are immediately effective, they may also have unintended long-term effects on your little one’s health.

 Depending on your region, it may be helpful to have a humidifier running and filled regularly.
-Some pet parents have found that keeping ambient humidity at a higher level helps ease their pet’s symptoms of dry skin.
-Make sure to clean this humidifier regularly, however, to avoid causing respiratory issues for your little one or for yourself.
+Some pet parents have found that keeping ambient humidity at a higher level helps ease their pet’s symptoms of dry skin (please note that this is not recommended for chinchilla households without veterinary sign-off).
+Make sure to clean this humidifier regularly to avoid causing respiratory issues for your little one or for yourself.

 Regardless of the severity of your little one’s skin condition, it’s important to be monitoring the condition closely, documenting any changes, and communicating these issues to your veterinarian.